HallLabs/tracy_matdb/docs/databases.rst

 1. Enumerated structures selected from an enumerated list of symmetrically distinct configurations.
 2. AFLOW which allows the querying of the `aflowlib.org` database.
-3. Active which contains structures being used by `mtp` active learning.
+3. Active which contains structures being used for `mtp` active learning.
 4. Distortion which distorts the atoms within the seed configurations.
 5. Substitution which changes the stoichiometry of the seed configuration.